kercheval/GradleCMPlugin/README.md

 ```

 To use a specific version number that is controlled only by gradle
-variables (this example will result in version 3.3, use autoincrement
+variables (this example will result in version 3.3).
+(Use autoincrement
 set to false to have the version match exactly).

 ```